masogit/am-browser-doc/docs/start/installation.md

     Run `4_startRestService.bat` to start the service and `5_stopRestService.bat` to stop the service.

-## Installation of AM Browser Service for the first time
+## Install AM Browser Service for the first time

 1. Unzip files.
 Unzip `am-browser-1.0.zip` to a folder, for example, am-browser.
 1. Configure the server settings.
 Duplicate the `am-browser-config.properties.default` file and rename the copy as `am-browser-config.properties`.